Frequently Asked Questions

 The deadline to register for the semester, ie. confirm the education plan, sign up for exams and classes on Studentweb and pay the semester fee (if applicable), is 1 September in the autumn semester and 1 February in the spring semester.

 Some courses may have earlier deadlines, such as the Norwegian language courses and many courses at the Faculty of Mathematics and Natural Sciences.
-More information will be provided on day 1 of the Welcome Programme.
+More information will be provided at your faculty information meeting.